Torben K. "Tom" Becker, MD, PhD, RDMS, FAWM; Editor-in-Chief

 Nidhi Bhaskar, Technical Editor

 Nidhi Bhaskar is a 4th-year BA/MD student at Brown University and Alpert Medical School through the Program in Liberal Medical Education.
 She is currently reading for her masters (MSc) in medical anthropology at the University of Oxford.
-During her undergraduate years at Brown, she is exploring her interests in medical ethics, healthcare policy, emergency medical systems, bioarchaeology, and global healthcare in trauma-stricken locations.
-Nidhi has previously done research with the Brown School of Public Health's Center for Alcohol and Addiction Studies regarding social perceptions in MSM populations of colour.
+During her undergraduate years at Brown, she is exploring her interests in medical ethics, healthcare policy, emergency medical systems, bioarchaeology, and global healthcare.
+Nidhi is currently involved in public health research with the Brown University School of Public Health Center for Alcohol and Addiction Studies regarding the creation of tailored HIV interventions for MSM populations of colour.
 She is also conducting health policy research in pediatric opioid prescription protocols with the Children's Hospital of Los Angeles.
 Nidhi looks forward to gaining new perspectives on global emergency medical care during her time with GEMLR.

 Adam Levine, MD, MPH